 How do investors submit a bid on HUD homes?

 An investor must use a Real Estate agent registered with HUD to submit a bid on a HUD home.
 If you are shopping for an agent and you are interested in HUD homes, ask your agent if their company has an NAID number.
 If they don’t have an NAID number then they can’t submit a bid for you.
 Any office can get an NAID, but it can take up to 6 weeks to get an NAID number from HUD.
 If your agent’s office has an NAID they can register on Hudhomestore and submit a bid for you very easily.
 The bid is submitted online and no documents are uploaded with the bid.
-HUD does require the social security, tax id or EIN number for the purchaser in order to submit the bid.
+HUD does require the social security, tax id or EIN number for the purchaser to submit the bid.
 Here is an article on how to find a great Real Estate agent.

 What happens after my bid is submitted on A HUD home?